Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

-With this deformation, the boundary chiral algebra in D b.c. have the following OPE
+With this deformation, the boundary chiral algebra in D b.c. has the following OPE

-The algebra of charges now have the following anti commutation \footnote{In this paper we write both commuting and anti commuting bracket by $[-,-]$.
-With this notation the bracket is defined by $[f,g] = fg - (-1)^{|f||g|}gf$, where $|a|$ is the cohomological degree of $a$} relation
+The algebra of charges now has the following anti commutation \footnote{In this paper we write both commuting and anti commuting brackets by $[-,-]$.
+With this notation, the bracket is defined by $[f,g] = fg - (-1)^{|f||g|}gf$, where $|a|$ is the cohomological degree of $a$} relation

 Then the associated algebra of charges is no longer the polynomial algebra \ref{alg_charge_D}, but a Clifford algebra generated by relations \ref{alg_char_m}.
-However, we can still identify the vacume module as \ref{vac_D} and the resolution \ref{res_D} is still valid as a resolution of the vacume module.
+However, we can still identify the vacuum module as \ref{vac_D} and the resolution \ref{res_D} is still valid as a resolution of the vacuum module.
 But we need to be careful about the differential here.
-The $\psi_n$ in the differential $d \lambda_n =\psi_n$ is now understand as a multiplication by $\psi_n$.
+The $\psi_n$ in the differential $d \lambda_n =\psi_n$ is now understood as a multiplication by $\psi_n$.
 The self-Ext is computed by the complex \ref{Ext_D}, but now with a non vanishing differential.
 Given a $f \in \mathrm{Hom}_{\C}(\C[\{\lambda_n\}_{n\geq0}], \mathcal{M}_{vac})$.
 By definition, its differential is computed by

 $\psi_{n_j}$ acts on $\mathcal{M}_{vac}$ via the relation \ref{alg_char_m}.
 We found that it is identified with $\pa_{\psi_{-1-n_j}}$.
 We further identify $\mathrm{Hom}_{\C}(\C[\{\lambda_n\}_{n\geq0}], \mathcal{M}_{vac}) = \mathcal{M}_{vac}[\{\lambda_n^*\}_{n\geq 0}]$.
 Then the differential on $\mathcal{M}_{vac}[\{\lambda_n^*\}_{n\geq 0}]$ is given by